loxjs/mono/packages/extend-native/README.md

 # @loxjs/extend-native

-The `@loxjs/extend-native` module extends native JavaScript objects with additional utility methods.
-This module is designed to enhance the functionality of native objects such as `Array`, `Date`, `Number`, `String`, and `Object` by adding convenient accessors and methods.
+`@loxjs/extend-native` is a JavaScript module designed to extend the prototypes of native JavaScript objects such as `Array`, `Date`, `Number`, `String`, and `Object`.
+By extending these prototypes, `@loxjs/extend-native` adds additional methods and properties that can be used in a more convenient and expressive way.

 ## Installation

+To install the `@loxjs/extend-native` module, run the following command using npm:

 ```sh
 npm install @loxjs/extend-native